5 Easy Ways to Dress Up a Cheap Planter

 Add Some Mediterranean Flair

+Terracotta planters are a versatile and inexpensive way to house your favorite plants.
+However, their plain facade can be less than inspiring.
+Applying a mosaic finish will ensure you have a one of a kind planter, and will allow you to channel your inner Greek, by smashing some plates to create the mosaic.
 All you need is some craft mastic, grout and unwanted tableware—be sure to check local thrift shops and garage sales for one-off pieces with attractive designs and colors.
 Remember to don protective glasses and gloves and smash away with a mallet to create varied pieces of mosaic.
 Terracotta planters can become quite heavy, however, so be sure to use our tips for moving heavy potted plants.

+Arguably the easiest way to dress up cheap decorative planters is through spray paint.
+From matte to gloss or chalky finish, spray paint has come a long way in providing homeowners with the ultimate choice in finish and color—however, be sure to choose an exterior grade paint for best results.
 To make your finish last, clean the planter thoroughly and let dry before painting the exterior, and be sure to paint the container before planting to protect the delicate foliage.
 And while the result will be beautiful, it may also attract the attention of the animal variety.
-Here’s how to keep rodents and pests out of your garden containers.
+Here's how to keep rodents and pests out of your garden containers.

 Embrace the Rustic

+Sometimes finding a cheap planter can mean it needs a little TLC to come to life.
+Consider embracing the rustic and creating a unique statement by adding new accents to an old planter.
+Cast iron urns are a traditional choice.
+However, they can rust over time leaving a well-loved patina which can be of benefit to your decor style.
 Dress up a used urn with a burlap bow and monochrome plants to create elegant country charm, or plant with bright colors for an unexpected contrast.
 By letting the passage of time show in your planter, you can end up adding a purposeful fresh style to your outdoor space.
-Found a cast iron planter but don’t love the rustic look?
+Found a cast iron planter but don't love the rustic look?
 Find out how to restore metal before painting to create a shiny new planter.